 - Personal recommendations for various things that I like

-Disclaimer: I do not have any medical training, therefore all that is posted on this blog must be taken under caution and should you try anything, please do so after consulting your medical professional.
+Disclaimer: I do not have any medical training, therefore all that is posted on this blog must be taken with caution and should you try anything, please do so after consulting your medical professional.
 I am not responsible for any variations in treatment or outcomes, nor do I claim to have a cure-all.
 I am offering my anecdotal experiences as an alternative approach to coping with MS, so please use common sense.
 I have received no compensation for the links within this page.

 Unless otherwise stated: all images on this blog are either from Shutterstock, Michelle Melton, or my personal photographs.
 Please do not use without permission.